-There’s no denying that spring is such a cheery season, allergies aside.
+There’s no denying that summer is such a cheery season, allergies aside.
 The weather is warmer, our days are getting longer and brighter and we’re finally recovering from those harsh winter winds.
 While this transition is taking place in the atmosphere, our skin is undergoing some changes and adjustments as well.

 Plan your transition